aitos-io/BoAT-X-Framework/docs/en-us/BoAT_System_Requirements_en.md

 The above does not include the system libraries that the BoAT Framework (C language version) depends on.
 The exact values may vary with different blockchain protocols.

-## Part 2 Computing Performance Requirements
+## Part 2 Process Capacity Requirements

 For supporting Ethereum, the BoAT Framework (C language version)  takes about 1 second (excluding network communication time) to complete the cryptographic operations for a blockchain transaction or smart contract call, on an ARM Cortex M4 running at about 100MHz .
 The exact time can vary with different blockchain protocols.